kodinkat/disciple-tools-documentation/disciple-tools-theme/wp-admin/dt-settings/storage-troubleshooting.md

 **Solutions**:

-1. **Site ID Isolation**
+1. **Site ID Prefixing**
-   - Verify each site has unique site ID
+   - Disciple.Tools automatically prefixes object keys with the current site ID
-   - Check file prefixes in S3 console
+   - No manual action is needed to separate sites when sharing a bucket
-   - Ensure proper site separation
+   - In your provider's bucket dashboard, you will see keys starting with your site ID

 2. **Shared vs. Separate Buckets**
    - Consider using separate buckets for each site